bbauska/UofM-Inter-with-JavaScript/readme.md

 </p>

 My last step actually is to go back and update my style sheet as well.
-Here I am in my style sheet and I\'m going to say, \"anything I say people can do with hover let\'s also let them do it with focus.\" Back to our page.
-Now that I\'m here, I\'m going to begin to tab.
-It\'s going to go through my links.
+Here I am in my style sheet and I&apos;m going to say, &quot;anything I say people can do with hover let&apos;s also let them do it with focus.&quot; Back to our page.
+Now that I&apos;m here, I&apos;m going to begin to tab.
+It&apos;s going to go through my links.
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~ 264.
 (156) ~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->